CSCfi/korp-backend/korpplugins/README.md

 Mount-point plugins are defined within subclasses of `korpplugins.KorpFunctionPlugin` as instance methods having the name of the mount point.
 The arguments and return values of a mount-point plugin are specific to a mount point.

+### Mount points

-Currently the following mount points are in use:
+Currently, `korp.py` contains the following mount points:

 - `filter_args(self, args, request)`: Modifies the arguments `dict` `args` to any endpoint (view function) and returns the